QuickFastly/Nova-Regna/_meta/List of fictionalized real-world brand names.md

+---
+share: true
+comments: true
+---
 > [!bug] Issue
-> placeholder for now. every single real-world brand referenced in this world will *eventually* make its way onto this page with a fictionalized name. not currently a priority.
+> placeholder for now. every single real-world brand referenced in this world will *eventually* make its way onto this page with a fictionalized name. but its not currently a priority.